Skip to main content

 • Production scenarios with restrictive intermediaries: HTTP may be more robust

-• Future-proofing: LumenizeBase will build on WebSockets for real-time state sync — your client code will remain the same
+• Future-proofing: LumenizeBase builds on WebSockets for real-time state sync — your client code will remain the same